Rahgooy/soft_constraint_irl/README.md

 ## Acknowledgement

-This repository uses and modified some codes from [irl-maxent](https://github.com/qzed/irl-maxent) library.
+This repository uses and modifies some codes from [irl-maxent](https://github.com/qzed/irl-maxent) library.